fervqz/fervqz/README.md

 # Hi there 👋

-👨‍💻 Hello there!
-I'm Fer, a passionate front-end web developer with a keen eye for design and a knack for crafting immersive user experiences.
+👨‍💻 I'm Fer, a passionate front-end web developer with a keen eye for design and a knack for crafting immersive user experiences.
 - 💻 Check out my website [fervqz.com](https://fervqz.com).
 - ✏️ Take a look to my personal [Blog](http://blog.fervqz.com/).